Riley-Py/UWaterloo-Work/U10 - Thinking, Problem Solving, Reasoning/Reasoning.md

 - Propositions are either true or false
 - Can be hooked into other propositions by using *logical connectives*
 	- Example: & (and), v (or), negation operator (not) and $\rightarrow$ (if...then..., also known as the material implication connective)
-- *Truth table*: Every possible combination of truth values of propositons are listed, and definitions/co
+- *Truth table*: Every possible combination of truth values of proposition are listed, and definitions/connectives are used to find overall truth in final expression
+- *Tautology*: Always true
+- *Contradiction*: Always false
+- *Fallacies*: Can produce conclusions that are false even if the premises are true